Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 configuration := ICEConfig(credentials)

 The same project context drives both pieces.
-The device uses it to publish the viewer and to obtain TURN credentials for the WebRTC path.
-That is one of the main strengths of the setup.
-The first version does not need a separate backend dedicated to tunnel publication or TURN issuance.
-When the local context already contains the routing data for the project, the SDK can derive the TURN credentials directly from that context.
+The device uses it to publish the viewer and to obtain TURN credentials for the WebRTC path, which keeps the first version deployable as a single device-side process.
+When the local context already contains the routing data for the project, the SDK derives TURN credentials directly from that context.
 Otherwise it falls back to the Control plane API.
 In both cases, the device keeps control of the TURN bootstrap path and the browser still talks directly to the device process during session setup.

 More background on the managed TURN side is covered in STUN and TURN.
 The tunnel publication model is covered in HTTP Tunnels.